marionettejs/backbone.marionette/docs/marionette.region.md

 ## Region Events And Callbacks

-### Events raised during `show`:
-A region will raise a few events when showing and destroying views:
+A region will raise a few events on itself and on the target view when showing and destroying views.

-* "before:show" / `onBeforeShow` - Called on the view instance after the view has been rendered, but before its been displayed.
+### Events Raised on the Region During `show`

-* "before:show" / `onBeforeShow` - Called on the region instance after the view has been rendered, but before its been displayed.
+* `before:show` / `onBeforeShow` - Called after the view has been rendered, but before its been displayed.
-* "show" / `onShow` - Called on the view instance when the view has been rendered and displayed.
-* "show" / `onShow` - Called on the region instance when the view has been rendered and displayed.
+* `show` / `onShow` - Called when the view has been rendered and displayed.
-* "before:swap" / `onBeforeSwap` - Called on the region instance before a new view is shown.
+* `before:swap` / `onBeforeSwap` - Called before a new view is shown.
 NOTE: this will only be called when a view is being swapped, not when the region is empty.
-* "before:swapOut" / `onBeforeSwapOut` - Called on the region instance before a new view swapped in.
+* `swap` / `onSwap` - Called when a new view is shown.
 NOTE: this will only be called when a view is being swapped, not when the region is empty.
-* "swap" / `onSwap` - Called on the region instance when a new view is shown.
+* `before:swapOut` / `onBeforeSwapOut` - Called before a new view swapped in.
 NOTE: this will only be called when a view is being swapped, not when the region is empty.
-* "swapOut" / `onSwapOut` - Called on the region instance when a new view swapped in to replace the currently shown view.
+* `swapOut` / `onSwapOut` - Called when a new view swapped in to replace the currently shown view.
 NOTE: this will only be called when a view is being swapped, not when the region is empty.

-* "before:empty" / `onBeforeEmpty` - Called on the region instance before the view has been emptied.
+* `before:empty` / `onBeforeEmpty` - Called before the view has been emptied.
-* "empty" / `onEmpty` - Called when the view has been emptied.
+* `empty` / `onEmpty` - Called when the view has been emptied.

-These events can be used to run code when your region opens and destroys views.
+### Events Raised on the View During `show`

+* `before:show` / `onBeforeShow` - Called after the view has been rendered, but before it has been bound to the region.
+* `show` / `onShow` - Called when the view has been rendered and bound to the region.
+* `before:render` / `onBeforeRender` - Called before the view is rendered.
+* `render` / `onRender` - Called after the view is rendered, but before it is attached to the DOM.
+* `dom:refresh` / `onDomRefresh` - Called when the view is shown, rendered, and attached to the DOM.
+* `before:attach` / `onBeforeAttach` - Called before the view is attached to the DOM.
+* `attach` / `onAttach` - Called after the view is attached to the DOM.
+* `before:destroy` / `onBeforeDestroy` - Called before destroying a view (on empty or swapOut).
+* `destroy` / `onDestroy` - Called after destroying a view (on empty or swapOut).

+Note: All events and event handlers are also supported on pure Backbone views during a `show`.
+Keep in mind that `render/onRender` and `destroy/onDestroy` are not fired when calling `view.render()` or `view.remove()` manually.

+### Example Event Handlers

 ```js
 MyApp.mainRegion.on("before:show", function(view, region, options){